 Substitution: Sourdough starter or baking soda plus lemon juice

 Stores have had trouble keeping yeast on the shelf at times, lately.
 With more people spending time at home, baking is a natural and practical hobby.
 So maybe that means active dry yeast sometimes can be a hot commodity.

 If you don’t have yeast, instant yeast can easily sub in for active dry yeast.
 You can do that without a second thought.

 If you like the taste of sourdough bread, you can make and keep a sourdough starter.
 There are plenty of guides online.

 Another solution is to substitute 1 teaspoon of baking soda plus 1 teaspoon of an acid (such as lemon juice) for 2 teaspoons of yeast.
-Your baked goods won’t rise as high as with yeast, but desperate times call for desperate baking.
+Your baked goods may differ a bit from those made with yeast, but desperate times call for desperate baking.